roualdes/testbank/README.md

 ## TODO

-[] An example with code embedded in the exercise.
-This is likely to get ugly.

-[x] Use a database.
+[x] Set up database.
 I'm thinking [lowdb](https://github.com/typicode/lowdb), until something more serious is necessary.

+[] Migrate exercises to database.

 [] WIP.
 Build a command line interface to insert exercises into the database.

+[] Server to use code from database.
+Exam example should be brought back into working order.

+[] CLI should have at least some check for inserting duplicate exercises.

+[] An example with code embedded in the exercise.
+This is likely to get ugly.

 [] Develop policy for inserting exercises into the database.
 Goal is to minimize complexity of running code in kernel; maximize security,